EllaBrands/stanDev/To-Do-List.md

 * Doc the generated C++ model class
 * Add a separate subject index to manual
 * Description of reverse-mode auto-dif or too C++-like?

-### Release Management <a id="release-management"></a>
-* Jeffrey Arnold (8/13/12 message to list) about syntax highlighting. ? how to integrate
-* Branch versions to make it easier to divide-and-conquer debugs and to allow developers to work from latest stable version
-* appoint a commit manager

 ### Models <a id="models"></a>
 * convergence diagnostics